0xPB/RI-2A-Slime-Messaging/README.md

 ### 6. 🔄 Additional Makefile Commands

 - `make all`
-  Compiles both the client and the server.
+  Compiles the client, server and documentation.

 - `make clean`
-  Removes all compiled binaries.
+  Removes all compiled binaries and documentation.

+- `make docs`
+  Generate the documentation with Doxygen.

 ## 📝 Commands